application-research/autoretrieve/README.md

 # Autoretrieve

-Autoretrieve's purpose is to make content stored on Filecoin Graphsync available over IPFS.
+Autoretrieve is a standalone gateway server / Bitswap provider that bridges Filecoin Graphsync content over to Bitswap clients.

 When a Bitswap client requests data from Autoretrieve, Autoretrieve asks either Estuary or an STI indexer which Filecoin service providers are hosting it, starts a retrieval deal with a selected SP, and streams the incoming blocks to the Bitswap client.